St. Lawrence species

 LIFE CYLCE:

-Sexual maturity at about 6 years.
+Sexual maturity occurs at about 6 years of age.

 Males have erectile hooks located near the edge of their pectoral fins, which are used during mating to transfer the sperm.
 After fertilization, the female lays two rectangular, yellow-beige eggs.
 The eggs look like pieces of bark or leather.
 They are approximately 16 cm long and have horny spikes on all four corners.
 The few newborns look like the adults and measure between 18 and 20 cm.

-On the bottom, down to over 1000 m, between 1.2 °C and 20 °C.
+On the bottom, down to 1000 m depth and greater, between 1.2 and 20 °C.

 In deep waters